The CUC and Refugee Sponsorship

 The CUC is a Sponsorship Agreement Holder (SAH)

-Sponsorship Agreement Holders (SAH) are incorporated organizations that have signed a sponsorship agreement with the Minister of Citizenship, Immigration and Multiculturalism Canada.
+Sponsorship Agreement Holders (SAH) are incorporated organizations that have signed a sponsorship agreement with the Minister of Immigration, Refugee and Citizenship Canada.

 A SAH can be a local, regional or national organization.
 A SAH assumes overall responsibility and liability for the management of sponsorship’s under its agreement.
 In addition, a SAH must be located in the community where the refugee or refugee family is expected to resettle.
 A SAH can authorize other groups in the community to sponsor refugees under its agreement.
 These groups are known as “Constituent Groups” and can be a congregation or outside organization such as Capital Rainbow Refugees.
 A Constituent Group (CG) is authorized in writing by the SAH to act on its behalf in sponsoring refugees.